riverhuang1107/everai_documentation/Example/en/Create_First_App_by_Manifest.md

 ```

 ### Login EVERAI CLI
 In your app directory, you should login by token you got in [EverAI](https://everai.expvent.com).
-After login successfully, run command `everai app create` to create your app.

 ```bash
 everai login --token <your token>
 ```